alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Data loading

-The main data loading takes place in `data/video_iterator.py` which you can see for more information, In all line 87~110 handle both connecting to the sql databases and loading.
+The main data loading takes place in `data/video_iterator.py` which you can see for more information.
+Lines 87~110 handle both connecting to the sql databases and loading.
 A densely commented version of those lines can be found below for more info:

 ```python
 con = sqlite3.connect('my_video_database.db')# Establishing connection